Tips on moving from the US to Canada

 Other important tips for moving to Canada with U-Pack

 You’re required to complete two customs forms (BSF186 and BSF186A), which are itemized lists of your belongings and their approximate Canadian dollar value.
 This process will be much easier if you take inventory while packing.
-These are more tips about properly filling out the Customs forms:
+It's important to properly fill out these forms using these tips:

 - When completing the BSF186 and BSF186A, leave the dark shaded areas blank.
 The Canada Border Services Agency will fill in those blanks when you submit your form.